Discover folk - the CRM for people-powered businesses

 - Closing: Finalizing the deal and converting the prospect into a customer.

 Sales pipelines are essential for forecasting revenue and managing sales activities.
 They provide insights into where deals stand and help identify bottlenecks in the sales process.
+For medium-sized sales teams of 20-50 people, managing pipeline complexity becomes critical for maintaining consistent revenue growth.
 For instance, companies with accurate sales pipelines are 10% more likely to grow their revenue year over year.
 (Salesgenie)

 Sales Funnel vs. Sales Pipeline: Main Differences Explained